University Communication with Students

 By accepting Stanford's offer of admission and enrolling in classes, each student accepts responsibility for paying all debts to the University, including tuition and fees, for which he or she is liable.
 An individual's registration as a Stanford student constitutes his or her agreement to make timely payment of all amounts due.

-Term fees, such as tuition, fees, room, board, health insurance, and Campus Health Service Fee are due and must be received by the 15th of the month.
-For undergraduates, term fees are due the 15th of the month prior to the start of the quarter.
-For graduate students, term fees are due the 15th of the month after the start of the quarter.
 A list of payment due dates throughout the academic year is available on the Student Financial Services website.
-To avoid late payment penalties, online payments via Stanford ePay can be made up to midnight PST on the 15th of the month; mailed payments must be postmarked by 5:00 p.m. on the 15th of the month.
+To avoid late payment penalties, online payments via Stanford ePay can be made up to midnight PST on the 15th of the month; mailed payments must be received by 5:00 p.m. on the 15th of the month.

 After the start of the term, adding units may result in additional tuition charges.
 Other fees, such as room damage repair charges, petition fees, late fees, lab fees, library fees, and other miscellaneous fees or charges are due on the 15th of the month after which they are billed.